Communication

 • Address your academic questions and concerns or point you in the right direction.

 • Adhere to the highest principles of ethical behavior and maintain confidentiality.
-Your adviser will not discuss issues with parents or non-university persons without your written permission.
+Your advisor will not discuss issues with parents or non-university persons without your written permission.

 •Guide you in your selection of courses.